 The state has an above-average rate of employment in the health care sector, forming about 13 percent of the overall workforce.
 According to the Louisiana Hospital Association, that’s nearly 300,000 individuals in the industry as of 2018, working in more than 13,000 locations and being paid nearly $13 billion each year.
 In 2020 the state’s 5,140 medical and health service managers accounted for more than half a billion dollars of that.

 Factors Driving Job Growth for Healthcare Administrators in Louisiana

-The Louisiana Department of Labor Workforce Commission estimates that positions for healthcare administrators will grow at a 14.5 percent rate through 2026.
-That will bring 340 openings a year to the state, through a combination of new positions and attrition in existing jobs.
+The Louisiana Department of Labor Workforce Commission estimates that positions for healthcare administrators will grow at a 7.8 percent rate through the decade leading up to 2028.
+That will bring 40 openings a year to the state, through a combination of new positions and attrition in existing jobs.

 Many of those new hires are being driven by continuing facility openings and expansions, such as the 2019 opening of the Acadiana Treatment Center in Sunset, and an increase in the number of healthcare administrator jobs statewide in hospitals and long-term care facilities.

 Healthcare Administrator Salaries in Louisiana According to Location

 High numbers of jobs and high paychecks go hand-in-hand in Louisiana’s largest urban areas, with New Orleans employing the largest number of medical administrators, at slightly more than 1,400, and offering the second-highest median salary in the state at $104,620